Treadstone, Creed, and Nirvana Trails

 Express will take you to the Hidden Canyon trail for the larger loop ride.

-driving to the main Race Loop trailhead, take the dirt road.
+it will become Hidden Canyon road.
+Stay southbound on the dirt road.
 Keep generally left and heading southeast at all road

 forks, staying just below the slope of the hill on your left.
 When you